xGabou/Gabou-s-Libs/GabousLibs.md

 ### Changed
--Changed CompatUtil to accommodate Yarn's mapping.

 ### Fixed
+- Fix a crash related to mixins